 Based on the results of the 2017 and 2018 qualitative impairment tests it was more likely than not that there was no impairment of the Company's goodwill for both periods.
 In conjunction with its assessment for impairment, the Company determined the carrying amount of its one reporting unit at both December 31, 2017 and 2018 was negative.
 Therefore, there were no adjustments to the carrying value of goodwill at December 31, 2017 and 2018, which was \$8.1 million in each reported year.
-In addition, there were no triggering events or changes in circumstances during 2017 and 2018 that would have required a review other than the annual test date.
+In addition, there were no triggering events or changes in circumstances during 2017 and 2018 and as of March 31, 2019 (unaudited) that would have required a review other than the annual test date.